-In this appeal, Appellant claims Vessel had additional eligible sets that were not included in IAD 2.
-Specifically, Appellant asserts Vessel had a total of eligible sets during the qualifying period-GOM sets and ATL sets in 2019, GOM sets and ATL sets in 2020, GOM sets and ATL sets in 2021, and GOM sets and ATL sets in 2022.
+In this appeal, Appellant claims Vessel had additional eligible sets during the qualifying period that were not included in IAD 2.
+Specifically, Appellant asserts Vessel had a total of eligible sets during the qualifying period-GOM sets and ATL sets in 2019, GOM sets and ATL sets in 2021, and GOM sets and ATL sets in 2022.